promise-emmanuel/RAG_PMG/RAG_PMG/data/Pmg_lds.md

 3. Send a letter of congratulations to new members.

+> Beginning of Chapter 2 of 13 chapters in the preach my gospel manual
 # How Do I Study Effectively and Prepare to Teach?
 (Page 31)

 ### Consider This (Page 31)